 Not that this weighs heavy, but it does give a sense of purpose that at the end of a busy day, spending half an hour in the garden tending your plants and seedlings is the perfect way to end the day.

 Nurturing is something inbuilt to humans.
 It is our ability to care for and look after something we believe needs our help, care and attention.
-Parents nurture their children.
-For the gardener, experienced or otherwise, plants need to be nurtured in order to thrive and grow.
+Parents nurture their children, and for the gardener, experienced or otherwise, plants need to be nurtured in order to thrive and grow.

 It is difficult to convey to someone the powerful effect that immersing yourself in nature has until you experience it for yourself.